Belgium at the 1920 Summer Olympics: Athletics

 42 athletes represented Belgium in 1920.
 It was the host nation's third appearance in the sport, having not competed in athletics in 1900.
 The best result for the team was Broos's fourth-place finish in the marathon as the Belgians continued to look in vain for their first Olympic medal in the sport.

 Ranks given are within the heat.

 Boxing

 13 boxers represented Belgium at the 1920 Games.
 It was the nation's debut appearance in boxing.
-Hébrants was the only boxer to advance to the semifinals; he was defeated both in the semifinals and in the bronze medal match to finish with fourth place in the bantamweight.
+Hébrans was the only boxer to advance to the semifinals; he was defeated both in the semifinals and in the bronze medal match to finish with fourth place in the bantamweight.

 Cycling

 15 cyclists represented Belgium in 1920.
 It was the nation's fourth appearance in the sport, with Belgium having competed in cycling each time the nation appeared at the Olympics.
 George took the country's first Olympic cycling gold medal by winning the 50 kilometre race.
 The road cycling team took bronze; Belgian cyclists came close to adding more medals with two fourth-place finishes and one fifth-place finish.